Judah Leon Magnes: Palestine

-Yiddish vs. Hebrew
+Yiddish and Hebrew

 Magnes' Yiddish and German-speaking father arrived in San Francisco in 1863 where he abandoned Yiddish.
 His mother was also German-speaking.
 Magnes grew up with English as his first language but his command of German was sufficient for his two years studying in Germany.
 In 1895 he heard Russian orator Rabbi Hirsch Masliansky lecture in Hebrew and this awoke his interest in modern Hebrew.
 While in Germany he joined a group of young Zionists dedicated to learning Hebrew.
 He also made a determined effort to learn Yiddish which he put to good use when working with new immigrants in New York.
 Once in Palestine he studied and became fluent in French, the other major European language used in the Middle East.
 He also studied Arabic but never gained a command beyond formal exchanges.

 Hebrew was the instructional language at the Hebrew University.
-In May 1927 Martin Buber was invited to lecture at the University.
+In May 1927 Martin Buber, a friend of Magnes', was invited to lecture at the university.
 When a group of students demanded that he lecture in Hebrew rather than German he refused and had to be persuaded by Magnes not to cancel his speech.
 The same year David Shapiro, the publisher of the New York Yiddish daily Der Tog announced he would raise $50,000 for an endowed chair of Yiddish at the university.
 This provoked such a strong reaction, with posters around the city accusing the university of treason and demonstrators outside Magnes' house under the slogan "The chair of Jargon, the end of the university", that Magnes was forced to decline the offer.
 It was not until 1949 that the university had a chair in Yiddish with David Sedan as its first lecturer.

 Magnes could speak Hebrew eloquently on great occasions, but it was with an American accent and in a literary style.
 He was more comfortable with English.
 In New York he had been capable of moving large audiences with his public speaking, such as his 1915 fundraiser for the Joint Distribution Committee at the Carnegie Hall, or the Madison Square Gardens anti-war rally in 1917; but in Palestine, where Hebrew was insisted on at public gatherings, he was not able to have the same impact.